bodrick/awesome/TOPICS.md

 *   [Hyraze/ai-collective-tools](https://github.com/Hyraze/ai-collective-tools) - Explore a curated selection of AI tools and resources
 *   [arc53/DocsGPT](https://github.com/arc53/DocsGPT) - GPT-powered chat for documentation, chat with your documents
 *   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.
-*   [loft-sh/vcluster](https://github.com/loft-sh/vcluster) - vCluster - Create fully functional virtual Kubernetes clusters - Each vcluster runs inside a namespace of the underlying k8s cluster.
-It's cheaper than creating separate full-blown clusters and it offers better multi-tenancy and isolation than regular namespaces.
 *   [horsicq/Detect-It-Easy](https://github.com/horsicq/Detect-It-Easy) - Program for determining types of files for Windows, Linux and MacOS.
 *   [ServiceNowDevProgram/code-snippets](https://github.com/ServiceNowDevProgram/code-snippets) - ServiceNow's Code Snippets community repository, managed by the Developer Program and the sndevs community.